dkinzler/flutter-quotes/README.md

  --target=integration_test/integration_test.dart
 ```

-Not all the code of the app is tested, however there are enough tests to showcase strategies to test the different types of components of the app.
+Not all of the code of the app is tested, however there are enough tests to showcase strategies to test the different types of components.

 ## Performance Profiling